KevinDeNotariis/Beggar-my-neighbour/README.md

 # Beggar-my-neighbour
 The famouse game "Beggar my Neighbour"

 # ...
-In Progression ... (currently developping the c++ version in Test-Driven Development)
+In Progress ... (currently developping the c++ version in Test-Driven Development)

 ## For the rules of the game, one can refer to the wikipedia page https://en.wikipedia.org/wiki/Beggar-my-neighbour.